 You will participate in field trips and chaperone students on group outings (MMSS will pay for your admission fees).
 Most importantly, you will provide guidance to students, serving as a positive role model at all times for participants.

 The position requires weekend and evening participation.
 You will be expected to work from 4:30 pm until 8:30 am the following day, every weekday you work, and work all 24 hours of each weekend day.
 Sleeping is part of your "work schedule."
 Food and lodging are provided.
 You will have rotating days off.
 You must be at least 18 years old by June 22, 2018 and have been out of high school for at least one year.

 While not required, ideal and preferred applicants will have previous relevant experience, understand the Ann Arbor area, be familiar with the University of Michigan, and be able to serve as positive role models for student participants.
 All applicants will undergo a background check.

 CPR Certified (and/or access to obtain certification)

-Prior experience working with students
+Prior experience working with minors